 - All revisions of existing policies or procedures must be initiated using a Word copy of that policy or procedure located here: Z:\TBR Central Office\Policy and Procedure Word Copies

 - The General Counsel is responsible for compilation, organization and maintenance of all policies and procedures and may make such changes to the organization of the policies and procedures as they deem necessary.

 - Proposed policies and procedures.

 - When a policy or procedure is proposed, the responsible party shall send an original draft to the Office of General Counsel, prior to any action by any sub-council.

-- The General Counsel or designee will assign numbering, and review the proposed policy or procedure for legal sufficiency and consistency with existing policies and procedures.
-The proposed policy or procedure will then be forwarded to the Policy Review Committee.
+- The General Counsel or designee will review the proposed policy or procedure for legal sufficiency and consistency with existing policies and procedures.

-- The Policy Review Committee will review the policy or procedure for necessity and consistency with the goals and mission of the TBR system and for proper classification as a policy or procedure.
-It will also designate which sub-councils will review the policy or procedure then return it to the responsible party for action by the designated sub-council(s).
-The Policy Review Committee has the discretion to send a policy or procedure directly to the President’s Council and/or Board for consideration, when necessary.
+- In consultation with the Chancellor and appropriate Vice-Chancellors, the General Counsel will review the policy or procedure for necessity and consistency with the goals and mission of the TBR system and for proper classification as a policy or procedure, and will also designate which sub-councils will review the policy or procedure then return it to the responsible party for action by the designated sub-council(s).
+The Chancellor has the discretion to send a policy or procedure directly to the President’s Council and/or Board for consideration, when necessary.

 - The responsible party will present the policy or procedure to the designated sub-council(s) for review and action.

 - A procedure approved in sub-council without further revision is then transmitted by the responsible party to the Presidents Council for approval.
 (Exhibit 2, Sample President Meeting Transmittal)